TheophilusNdukwe/TheophilusNdukwe/README.md

 # Hey, I'm Theophilus

 ## 💫 About Me:
-I'm a full-stack software engineer currently learning and building through Resilient Coders with a deep love for front-end development, design, and creative problem-solving.
+I'm a full-stack software engineer currently learning and building through Resilient Coders with a deep love for back-end development, data science, fintech and creative problem-solving.

-I bring technical expertise and a human-centered approach to software development.
-Whether I'm crafting intuitive interfaces, resolving API issues, or collaborating with fellow engineers, I combine technical precision with genuine enthusiasm.
 My work is guided by a commitment to creating thoughtful technology that serves community needs and elevates user experiences.

 ## Im Most Excited About:
 🔭 I’m currently working on: My Book gamification App that gamifies reading by treating books as experience points that increase your real-life characteristics or "stats".